seanhenry/react-native-webgpu/packages/react-native-webgpu-three/DEV.md

 `Renderer.setAnimationLoop` will not stop when the webgpu view is unmounted so this must be done manually.

 Solution: `onCreateSurface` provides a callback to perform a teardown.
-Call `renderer.setAnimationLoop(null)` in the teardown.
+Call `renderer.dispose()` in the teardown.

 ### TextDecoder